DSAGAN/DSAGAN/README.md

 This algorithm was published on XXX.
 <br/><br/><br/>

-**Note**: The current software works well with PyTorch 0.41+.
+**Environment**: The current software works well with PyTorch 0.41+.
 Check out the older [branch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/pytorch0.3.1) that supports PyTorch 0.1-0.3.

+**Note**: The code included not only pix2pix but also  dcgan.
+In this research, we only use pix2pix.

 You may find useful information in [training/test tips](docs/tips.md) and [frequently asked questions](docs/qa.md).
 To implement custom models and datasets, check out our [templates](#custom-model-and-dataset).
 To help users better understand and adapt our codebase, we provide an [overview](docs/overview.md) of the code structure of this repository.